 40 to 50 |

-Perfect on rye bread or in a fresh salad, filled with love |
+Perfect on rye bread or in a fresh salad, full of love |

 |

-Mineral water with high magnesium content, 500 ml |
+Mineral water high in magnesium, 500 ml |

 15 to 50 |

-Remember to check the label to see how much you are getting |
+Remember to check the label to see how much you get |

-A few specific tips:
+A few practical tips:

 Eating habits that drain or boost absorption

-On the less beneficial side:
+On the less favorable side:

-Sleep, stress, and muscles
+Sleep, stress and muscles

-Blood pressure, blood sugar, and the heart
+Blood pressure, blood sugar and the heart

-Digestion and migraines
+Digestion and migraine

 Different forms of magnesium as supplements

 There are many different magnesium salts, and they behave slightly differently in the body.
 The choice should reflect your personal goals and tolerance.
-Whether you choose your supplements as pills, powder, or want to enjoy the benefits of transdermal absorption through the skin, it all helps to give you the support you need.
+Whether you choose supplements as tablets, powders or want to benefit from transdermal absorption through the skin, they all help provide the support you need.